directus/directus/docs/cloud/overview.md

 ::: tip Dashboard or API Login

-All actions on Directus Cloud can be performed via the Cloud API.
-The API will be released soon!
+All actions on Directus Cloud can be done on the Cloud API, which will be released soon!

 :::

-## How it Works

 The Cloud Dashboard contains three key components: Accounts, Teams and Projects.
 A person creates an Account _(these Accounts are completely free)_.
 Accounts then create or join Teams, whereupon the Account becomes a Member of the Team.